aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 The real magic in the `use-service-connect.sh` script is in the `aws ecs update-service` command, specifically using the `--service-connect-configuration` flag.

-If we take a look at the [AWS CLI Documentation for the ecs update-service command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecs/update-service.html), we can see the `--service-connect-configuration` flag is expecting a structure.
+If we take a look at the [AWS CLI Documentation for the ecs update-service command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecs/update-service.html), we can see the `--service-connect-configuration` flag is expecting a JSON structure.

+> Note: You cannot use a YAML service connect configuration file at this time; it must be JSON.

 If we cross reference that guidance with our script, you'll notice each command starting from line 32 and on, uses that flag with a json file referenced.
 Below is an example of the update service command for the YELB_DB service.